TechsCode-Team/InsaneVaultsWiki/overview/permissions.md

 * `insanevaults.manageVaults.lockState.view`
   Be able to view the current lock state of vaults
 * `insanevaults.manageVaukts.lockState.manage`
-  Be able to change the current lock state of vaults
+  Be able to change the current lock state of vaults which is not your own vault
 * `insanevaults.manageVaults.lockState.bypass`
   Be able to bypass the lock state which can usually hold you back from depositing or withdrawing items